-In all cases, the Fokker-Planck equation (equation (2-28) Section 2.3.2) calls for only one global 1923 radial diffusion coefficient to characterize the statistical properties of cross drift shell motion.
-It 1924 1925 is represented in the center of Fig. 9.
+In all cases, the Fokker-Planck equation (equation (2-28) Section 2.3.2) calls for only one global radial diffusion coefficient to characterize the statistical properties of cross drift shell motion.
+It is represented in the center of Fig. 9.
 The cross drift shell motion is generated by all perturbations, regardless of their nature.
-Thus, the validity of the approach, which consists of 1926 dividing the radial diffusion coefficient into a sum of distinct contributions, is worth questioning.
-1927 The artificial separation between electric potential disturbances and magnetic disturbances in 1928 Fälthammar's study was justified by the fact that these disturbances originate from different 1929 sources.
-In practice, the correlation between electric potential disturbances and magnetic 1930 disturbances is unknown.
-A potential correlation between these fluctuations would result in a 1931 1932 global radial diffusion coefficient distinct from the sum of the different contributions.
+Thus, the validity of the approach, which consists of dividing the radial diffusion coefficient into a sum of distinct contributions, is worth questioning.
+The artificial separation between electric potential disturbances and magnetic disturbances in Fälthammar's study was justified by the fact that these disturbances originate from different sources.
+In practice, the correlation between electric potential disturbances and magnetic disturbances is unknown.
+A potential correlation between these fluctuations would result in a global radial diffusion coefficient distinct from the sum of the different contributions.

-1934 4.3.
+4.3.
 Modern methods to quantify radial diffusion

-1936 Many modern studies rely on Fei et al.'s analytic expressions to quantify radial diffusion.

-1937 Magnetohydrodynamics (MHD) simulations, ground-based data, and/or satellite measurements

-1938 are analyzed to determine the power spectrum of the compressional component of the magnetic
+Many modern studies rely on Fei et al.'s analytic expressions to quantify radial diffusion.
+Magnetohydrodynamics (MHD) simulations, ground-based data, and/or satellite measurements are analyzed to determine the power spectrum of the compressional component of the magnetic field, and the power spectrum of the azimuthal component of the electric field.
+These power spectra are then used to compute a magnetic diffusion coefficient and an electric diffusion coefficient, following equations (4-13) and (4-18), respectively.
+It is usually considered that the

-1939 field, and the power spectrum of the azimuthal component of the electric field.
-These power background magnetic field is a dipole field ($\Delta B = 0$).
-Thus, only the first terms of the equations 1942 (4-13) and (4-18) are computed (e.g., Tu et al. 2012; Ozeke et al. 2012, 2014; Ali et al. 2015, 1943 1944 2016; Liu et al. 2016; Li et al. 2017; Jaynes et al. 2018b).
-The resulting electric diffusion coefficients $D{LL,\epsilon,eq}$ are usually one or two orders of magnitude greater than the magnetic 1945 diffusion coefficients $D{LL,b,eq}$, even though this result has been the object of discussion (e.g., 1946 Olifer et al. 2019).
-1947 Ozeke et al. (2014) analyzed many years of ground- and space-based measurements to derive 1948 new analytic expressions for the radial diffusion coefficients.
-The power spectrum of the 1949 azimuthal component of the electric field was derived from ground measurements of the D 1950 component (geomagnetic east-west) of the magnetic field, following a mapping method 1951 developed by Ozeke et al. (2009).
-The power spectrum of the magnetic field compressional 1952 1953 component was derived from in situ measurements by the Active Magnetospheric Particle Tracer Explorers (AMPTE), GOES and the Time History of Events and Macroscale Interactions during 1954 Substorms (THEMIS) spacecraft.
-In-situ field measurements were used because, according to 1955 1956 Ozeke et al. (2012), it is difficult to estimate compressional fields using ground data.
-Mapping approaches such as the one assumed by Lanzerotti and Morgan (1973) - discussed in Section 1957 2.4.2 - yield "results which are not a good representation of the in-situ data."
-Yet, the final radial 1958 diffusion parameterization obtained by Ozeke et al. (2014) is similar to Brautigam and Albert's 1959 formulation for radial diffusion driven by magnetic disturbances $D{LL,m,eq}^{B\&A}$ (see also Section 1960 2.4.2).
-In fact, the difference between radiation belt simulations with either of the two 1961 parameterizations for radial diffusion has been found to be negligible (Drozdov et al. 2017).
-The 1962 parameterization for radial diffusion according to Ozeke et al. (2014) is: 1963 1964
+- background magnetic field is a dipole field ($\Delta B = 0$).
+Thus, only the first terms of the equations - 1943 (4-13) and (4-18) are computed (e.g., Tu et al. 2012; Ozeke et al. 2012, 2014; Ali et al. 2015, - 2016; Liu et al. 2016; Li et al. 2017; Jaynes et al. 2018b).
+The resulting electric diffusion - 1945 coefficients $D{LL,\epsilon,eq}$ are usually one or two orders of magnitude greater than the magnetic - diffusion coefficients $D{LL,b,eq}$, even though this result has been the object of discussion (e.g., - 1947 Olifer et al. 2019).

+- Ozeke et al. (2014) analyzed many years of ground- and space-based measurements to derive - 1949 new analytic expressions for the radial diffusion coefficients.
+The power spectrum of the - azimuthal component of the electric field was derived from ground measurements of the D - component (geomagnetic east-west) of the magnetic field, following a mapping method - developed by Ozeke et al. (2009).
+The power spectrum of the magnetic field compressional - component was derived from in situ measurements by the Active Magnetospheric Particle Tracer - Explorers (AMPTE), GOES and the Time History of Events and Macroscale Interactions during - 1955 Substorms (THEMIS) spacecraft.
+In-situ field measurements were used because, according to - Ozeke et al. (2012), it is difficult to estimate compressional fields using ground data.
+Mapping - approaches such as the one assumed by Lanzerotti and Morgan (1973) discussed in Section - 1958 2.4.2 yield "results which are not a good representation of the in-situ data."
+Yet, the final radial - diffusion parameterization obtained by Ozeke et al. (2014) is similar to Brautigam and Albert's - 1960 formulation for radial diffusion driven by magnetic disturbances $D{LL,m,eq}^{B\&A}$ (see also Section - 1961 2.4.2).
+In fact, the difference between radiation belt simulations with either of the two - parameterizations for radial diffusion has been found to be negligible (Drozdov et al. 2017).
+The - parameterization for radial diffusion according to Ozeke et al. (2014) is: